rsp99x/terraform_my_first/README.md

 # terraform_my_first
-this is the remo which i have created
+this is the reposiory which i have created